Methodology

-Most privacy tools show you a "uniqueness score" and ask you to trust it.
-We publish the math, the assumptions, and the code — so you don't have to.
+Most privacy tools show you a number and ask you to trust it.
+We publish the math, the assumptions, and the code.

 Imagine your screen resolution is shared by 1 in 8 people online.
 On its own, that fact barely narrows you down.
 Now add your list of installed fonts — maybe 1 in 40 people share that exact list.
 Then your GPU model, your timezone, your CPU thread count.
 None of these facts is identifying by itself.
 But combine enough of them, and the combination usually is — often unique among billions of browsers.
 That combination effect is exactly what Shannon entropy measures: not "is this one fact rare," but "how much does this fact narrow down who you could be, added on top of everything else we already know."